 In a 2010 draft class where the Canadiens only had five picks and wasted their first-round selection on Jarred Tinordi, Brendan Gallagher turned from pleasant surprise to heart and soul of the franchise after being taken 147th overall.
 After finishing his junior career as the all-time leading scorer for the Vancouver Giants of the WHL, he joined the Canadiens at the beginning of the shortened 2012-13 season, playing a key depth role with 28 points in 44 games.

-His career since then needs no introduction, with Gallagher recording at least 40 points in six out of his last seven seasons, being named an alternate captain and developing a penchant for never giving up despite his small stature.
-At 27 years old he’s still got his best years ahead of him, and barring two serious hand injuries that have limited his production at times, he has been of the most consistent weapons the Canadiens have.
+His career since then needs no introduction, with Gallagher recording at least 40 points in six out of his last eight seasons, being named an alternate captain and developing a penchant for never giving up despite his small stature.
+At 27 years old, he’s still got his best years ahead of him, and barring two serious hand injuries that have limited his production at times, he has been of the most consistent weapons the Canadiens have.

 Where would the Canadiens have been in 2009 had they not had Jaroslav Halak?
-The Slovakian native was seen as nothing more than an afterthought when the team selected him with the 271st overall pick in the 2003 draft, having been small at 5-foot-11 and without a large body of work.
+The Slovakian native was seen as nothing more than an afterthought when the team selected him with the 271st overall pick in the 2003 Draft, having been small at 5-foot-11 and without a large body of work.
 After spending three years with the AHL’s Hamilton Bulldogs splitting duties with Yann Danis, Halak slowly eased his way into the Canadiens crease, splitting duties with Carey Price before taking most of the starts in 2009-10.

 - NHL Rumors: Maple Leafs, Oilers, Avalanche, Canadiens